eabay/oow/README.md

-# What is OO-WordPress?
+# What is Oow?

-OO-WordPress is a library that contains components to ease [WordPress] plugin development.
-"OO" in the name stands for object-oriented.
+Oow is a library that contains components to ease [WordPress] plugin development.

 ## Design